-African grey parrots have been kept as pets for thousands of years—there are records of these birds as household pets in biblical times.
-Its fascinating ability to reason and an uncanny talent for accurately mimicking human speech—as well as understanding it—has helped to catapult this bird to stardom, in both research and the pet trade.
-It's not uncommon for a well-trained African grey to learn hundreds of words and sounds.
+African grey parrots have been pets for thousands of years—there are records of these birds as household pets in biblical times.
+It has a fascinating ability to reason and an uncanny talent for accurately mimicking words and phrases.
+It can also understand human speech, which has helped to catapult this bird to stardom in research circles and the pet trade.
+A well-trained African grey can learn hundreds of words, phrases, and sounds.

 Origin and History